makrai/notes/chowdhery-2204-PaLM-pathway.md

   * increasing model capacity without increasing the computational cost through sparsely activated modules
   * see sec 13
-* we continue the scaling line of language modeling improvements and train
+* we continue the scaling line of language modeling improvements
-  * a 540 billion parameter, densely activated, autoregressive Transformer on 780 billion tokens of high-quality text
+  * we: a 540 billion parameter, densely activated, autoregressive Transformer
+  * trained on 780 billion tokens of high-quality text
   * achieved through the use of Pathways (Barham+ 2022), a new ML system which enables highly efficient training of very large neural networks across thousands of accelerator chips, including those spanning multiple Tensor Processing Units (TPU) v4 Pods
-  * This new model, called Pathways Language Model (PaLM), achieves SOTA few-shot results across hundreds of natural language, code, and mathematical reasoning tasks
+  * This new model, called Pathways Language Model (PaLM), achieves SOTA few-shot results across
+    100s of natural language, code, and mathematical reasoning tasks
 * The key takeaways from this work are as follows:

 ## Efficient scaling